maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonbase.txt

         Returns the :class:`gtk.Menu` that was set as common menu for this :class:`Program` .

-        :returns: the :class:`gtk.Menu` or ``NULL`` of no common menu was set.
+        :returns: the :class:`gtk.Menu` or ``None`` of no common menu was set.

     .. method:: set_common_app_menu (menu)

-        Sets a :class:`HildonAppMenu` that will appear in all :class:`hildon.Window` s registered with the :class:`Program` .
-Only one common :class:`HildonAppMenu` can be set, further calls will detach the previous common :class:`HildonAppMenu` .
-A :class:`hildon.Window` can use its own :class:`HildonAppMenu` with :meth:`hildon.Window.set_app_menu`
+        Sets a :class:`hildon.AppMenu` that will appear in all :class:`hildon.Window` s registered with the :class:`Program` .
+Only one common :class:`hildon.AppMenu` can be set, further calls will detach the previous common :class:`hildon.AppMenu` .
+A :class:`hildon.Window` can use its own :class:`hildon.AppMenu` with :meth:`hildon.Window.set_app_menu`

         This method does not support :class:`gtk.Menu` s.
 See :meth:`Program.set_common_menu` for that.

-        :param menu: A :class:`HildonAppMenu` to use as common menu for the program
+        :param menu: A :class:`hildon.AppMenu` to use as common menu for the program

         .. versionadded 2.2

     .. method:: get_common_app_menu ()

-        Returns the :class:`HildonAppMenu` that was set as common menu for this :class:`Program` .
+        Returns the :class:`hildon.AppMenu` that was set as common menu for this :class:`Program` .

-        :returns: the :class:`HildonAppMenu` or ``NULL`` of no common app menu was set.
+        :returns: the :class:`hildon.AppMenu` or ``None`` of no common app menu was set.

         .. versionadded 2.2